m2cci-garciacp/Worms/SoftEng/status.md

-Current status
+# Current status
 =============

-Synthesis
+## Synthesis
 --------
-Initilialized SoftIng.
+Preliminary version of Classes done.

-Done
+## Done
 ----
-Init classes, objects and Glossaire
+Init Classes, Objects and Glossaries.
+Started Glossaries and Classes.

-To complete/improve
+## To complete/improve
 ---------------------

-To Do
+## To Do
 -------
+Start Objects and Scenaries.
+Compare with and polish Classes.